hass-agent/HASS.Agent-Documentation/docs/getting-started/installation.md

 ### Install 2.0.0+

-Install the latest hass.agent client by following the steps [above](#installing-hassagent), **make sure to tick the option to migrate config at the end.**
+Install the latest hass.agent client by following the steps [above](#installing-hassagent), make sure to tick the option to migrat config at the end.

+???+ warning "Entity Naming Changes"

+    After migrating from pre-2.0.0 you may get console errors due to changes in entity naming, more information and a solution is available [here](./troubleshooting.md/#entity-naming-warning).

 Install the latest integration as normal with the guide [above](#installing-the-home-assistant-integration).